thesr5/TFBot/README.md

 * !last - Will display the last PUG's teams
 * !pick - This command is only used by the captains after a pug match has been initiated. syntax: !pick <NUMBER>

+Titanfall.Pug Bot Config Changes:

+$bnick - Change to the username of the bot
+$jchan - Channel the bot will join